 - Thread one tie through each waist buttonhole.
 Leave about a 7-8″ tail and tie this into a knot to secure each tie in place.

-- There are no pockets, but you can reverse the apron to the lining side for a second cute look.
+- There are no pockets on the opposite side, but you can reverse the apron to the lining side for a second cute look.

 Project Design: Alicia Thommas